0xcharanmadhu/0xcharanmadhu/README.md

 # Hi there 👋 I'm Charan Madhu

-I'm an entrepreneur, developer, and blockchain enthusiast, passionate about leveraging technology to solve real-world problems and push the boundaries of digital innovation.
+I'm an aspiring entrepreneur, developer, and blockchain enthusiast, passionate about leveraging technology to solve real-world problems and push the boundaries of digital innovation.

 ## 🚀 About Me